Trout and other fish depend on the entire river system for survival, so connecting upstream and downstream habitats is important.

 Replacing an under-sized stream-crossing culvert with a larger structure is a way to improve fish passage while increasing flood resilience.
 Two post-flood WRP culvert replacement projects are highlighted below:

-In summer 2016 the WRP will work with the town, US Forest Service, US Fish & Wildlife Service, and TR Fellows Engineering to replace the first of three undersized culverts on Wing Brook in Rochester.
-The Maple Hill Road culvert is under-sized and prone to failure; it will be replaced with a flood-resilient, fish-friendly structure using US Forest Service and US Fish & Wildlife Service funds.
-The Marine Hill Road and Wing Farm Road culverts on Wing Brook will be replaced in 2017 and 2018 respectively, pending funding.
+In 2016 and 2017 the WRP worked with the town, US Forest Service, US Fish & Wildlife Service, and TR Fellows Engineering to replace the two of three undersized culverts on Wing Brook in Rochester.
+Both the Maple Hill Road culvert and Marine Hill Road culvert are under-sized and prone to failure; they have been replaced with flood-resilient, fish-friendly structures using US Forest Service, US Fish & Wildlife Service, and National Forest Foundation funds.
+The third undersized culvert on Wing Brook at Wing Farm Road will be replaced in 2018.

 In Rochester, Tropical Storm Irene blew out numerous under-sized culverts and bridges.
 From 2011 – 2014 the WRP worked with the town and multiple partners, including the US Fish & Wildlife Service, US Forest Service, and Trout Unlimited, to put in 6 right-sized crossing structures in three impacted stream systems: Oak Lodge Road and Fiske Road on Howe Brook; North Hollow Road and Marsh Brook Road on Marsh Brook; and Moose Run and Woodlawn Cemetery on Nason Brook.